 Though the noir characters aren’t the brightest or classiest assortment, the actors avoid portraying them like mere white trash (though, sometimes such bad decisions are made that it’s frustrating).
 Each character has a streak of danger running through them that lends the material unexpected menace, much as the plot avoids obviousness altogether.
 Instead of using Chekhov’s Gun as a device in the main plot, for example, the filmmakers acknowledge typical formula as an aside—a shark attack on a character, but not a main one.
 They use this device, but in the main scenario avoid classic storytelling archetypes that might allow the audience to guess what happens.
 This makes for an involving, unpredictable viewing experience in a genre whose borders have been outlined over the years to pure formula.

 The finale lacks a conclusiveness that typical film noir boasts, leaving the hero to stagger out into the street to go… Where?
 Most of these pictures end with the hero, always an anti-hero such as Ray, dead or captured by the police.
-Yet the Edgertons end their film with barely a hint to a crucial question—What now?—which lacks a needed sense of finality.
+Yet the Edgertons end their film with barely a hint to the crucial question—What now?—which lacks a needed sense of finality.
 This minor quibble aside, The Square marks an incredible debut for Nash Edgerton, complete with an assuredness of style and tone that comes seldom to first-time filmmakers.
 Much like his film’s conclusion, Edgerton suspends his audiences by forcing us to ask what comes next.
 If he continues to grow as a filmmaker, there’s much we have to look forward to.